ipSlav/ipSlav.github.io/_posts/let-me-manage-your-appdomain.md

 ```

 ## EmitAlloc: Solving the VirtualAlloc Problem
 So, how do we avoid to directly call `VirtualAlloc` and solve our second and last problem?
-Well, If we look again at @daem0nc0re tweet [Dylan Tran](https://twitter.com/d_tranman) provides us [a very clever solution](https://gist.github.com/susMdT/2d13330f6a5bfa482555e22430c0eb82) for this, using the .NET [System.Reflection.Emit](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.emit?view=net-7.0) APIs to allocate an arbitrary amount of memory.
+Well, If we look again at @daem0nc0re tweet, [Dylan Tran](https://twitter.com/d_tranman) provides us [a very clever solution](https://gist.github.com/susMdT/2d13330f6a5bfa482555e22430c0eb82) for this, using the .NET [System.Reflection.Emit](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.emit?view=net-7.0) APIs to allocate an arbitrary amount of memory.

 By looking at Dylan PoC we can see how this allows us to allocate an arbitrary amount of memory by repeateadly calling the [EmitWriteLine](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator.emitwriteline?view=net-7.0) method iterating over a byte count and subtracting 18 bytes from it at every cycle.
 This gives us a clue that, under the hood, what is happening is that the size of the dynamically generated method gets inflated by 18 bytes on every `EmitWriteLine` method call, leading the CLR to allocate all the needed memory for the method once [PrepareMethod](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.runtimehelpers.preparemethod?view=net-8.0) gets called.
 As I wanted to verify this and understand how this solution works under the hood, and be sure if I could actually use it within DirtyCLR, I compiled Dylan’s PoC and dive right into Windbg once again.